Skip to content

 An error carries a human readable message.
 Its representation is a pointer to the NUL terminated message text, and the empty, non-error value is a null pointer.

-• message: string, a human readable description read with toString.
+• message: string, a human readable description.
+Read it directly as e.message or format the whole error with toString.

 A numeric code and a source location are not part of the current representation.
 They may return in a later release.